revault/practical-revault/messages.md

 #### `spend_opinion`

 Sent by a watchtower to the synchronisation server to signal its acceptance or refusal of a specific spend.
-The `reason` field must be set if accept is `false`, otherwise it's ignored by the sync server.
+The `reason` field must be set if status is `rejected`, otherwise it's ignored by the sync server.

 We require a signature for this message, as its relayed by the synchronisation server to